 - Scratch off lottery tickets, could be the gift that keeps on giving

-The made by you gift is my FAVORITE.
-It’s so fun to see everyone’s creativity shine through.
+The made by you gift is my FAVORITE part.
+It’s so fun to see everyone’s creativity shine through with their homemade gift.

 Don’t over think this one- if you are already planning on doing some sort of holiday baking just double the recipe and bring along your favorite cookies, cakes or snacks.